the glorious Liberty

-Evidently then, the world to come was to be put in subjection to man, just as the present world is currently under his dominion.
+Evidently then, the world to come was to be put in subjection to man, just as the present world was also under his dominion.
 This revelation is most intriguing.
-In the present world man rules within the parameters within which GOD allows.
+Even from the beginning man was given rule over GOD's creation (GENESIS 1:26), and in the present world man rules within the parameters which GOD allows.
 He cannot govern beyond the laws of nature, so to speak.
 Nor can he inflict injustice beyond what GOD might allow.
 As such, in the world to come, those found worthy to be resurrected and granted crowns to rule, shall also be subject to their higher power.
 GOD is over all, then Yeshua rules under HIM.
-Others are then appointed to rule under them.
+Others might then be appointed to rule under them.

 Thus it was exactly the same with the Sabbath which man was thereafter commanded to observe.
 He was to rest on one day and then after that refreshment he was to get back to work.
 As such, the Sabbath rest was meant to rejuvenate and re-invigorate the believer for future labors.
-We should then naturally conclude that the rest awaiting the people of GOD in heaven is not an eternal rest but a short respite, perhaps for the reason of re-setting our bearings and in all likelihood giving us a chance to recall much that GOD had done for us during our own wilderness journey (DEUTERONOMY 5:12-15).
+We should then naturally conclude that the rest awaiting the people of GOD in resurrection is not an eternal rest but a short respite, perhaps for the reason of re-setting our bearings and becoming familiar with and adjusting ourselves to our new home.
+It is also in all likelihood a chance for us to recall much that GOD had done for us during our own wilderness journey (DEUTERONOMY 5:12-15).

-But this is not the kind of life which most of us have been led to believe is waiting for us after our resurrection, where it has been said that we will recline in an eternal rest.
-There is every indication in scripture that we are going to be kept very busy with our various responsibilities.
+But this is not the kind of life which most of us have been led to believe is waiting for us after our resurrection, where it has been said that we will recline in some sort of an eternal rest.
+Instead there is every indication in scripture that we are going to be kept very busy and engaged with our various responsibilities.
 Responsibilities which we are being trained and prepared for during this present life.

 - HEBREWS 4:11 Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief.

 It was labor for the week so as to rest for a day.
-The believer is never instructed to set back and enjoy idleness.
+The believer was never instructed in scripture to set back and enjoy endless idleness.
 Instead they were told to "hold fast our confidence. . . firm unto the end" (HEBREWS 3:6).
 They were instructed to obey Him who was made perfect (HEBREWS 5:9).
 Yeshua Himself obtained His glory only after He had patiently endured (HEBREWS 6:15).
-Thus, the obedient follower is also to patiently endure that they too might be made perfect and thus become partakers of HIS holiness (HEBREWS 12:10), apart from which no man shall see the LORD.
+Thus, the obedient follower is also to patiently endure that they too might be made perfect and thus become partakers of HIS holiness (HEBREWS 12:10), apart from which it is stated that no man shall see the LORD.

-The believer is likewise continually being prepared for the responsibilities which he is to be expected to perform in that next life, that resurrection life, in the kingdom of heaven (HEBREWS 8:10-11).
+As such, the believer is continually being prepared for the responsibilities which he is to be expected to perform in that next life, that resurrection life, in the kingdom of heaven (HEBREWS 8:10-11).

-The apostle Paul likewise wrote of this need for self discipline and faithful stewardship as requirements for entering the resurrection kingdom.
+The apostle Paul likewise wrote and warned often of this need for self discipline and faithful stewardship as requirements for entering the resurrection kingdom.